Various options are available, depending on eligibility criteria.

-The funded places provided for your child do not include funding to cover the cost of consumable items such as: drinks, meals, nappies or additional services/outings.
+The funded places provided for your child do not include funding to cover the cost of consumable items such as: drinks, meals, nappies, additional staffing or additional services/outings.
 These items will be included in your termly invoices.
-So that parents/guardians have a full idea of their fees to be paid (with no unexpected high expenses), we have calculated an average price for the cost of extras that are not included with the EYE funding.
-Your termly invoice will be calculated with an hourly charge for additional hours of childcare that fall outside of the funded hours and for set charges for the extra cost of consumables, food and outings.* Any full days that do not include any funding will be charged at our usual rates.
+Any full days that do not include any funding will be charged at our usual rates.

-Additional hours outside of the funding and extra charges are to be paid in advance as set in the termly invoices.
+Additional hours outside of the funding and extra charges are to be paid in advance as set in the monthly invoices.
 One month's fees of additional contracted hours and extra charges will be charged as a deposit, to secure your place.
 This will be agreed in advance.
 Your deposit will be credited to your final invoice, providing appropriate notice is given.
 Where appropriate notice has not been given, your deposit will be lost.

 If children are absent due to illness or holiday, the additional hours contracted outside of funding and extra charges will still be charged for each of the days where your child would usually attend.
 To terminate the contract for the additional hours outside of funding and extra charges, four weeks' notice must be given in writing.

 *Where parents/guardians do not wish to pay for the additional cost of extras, this may jeopardise their child’s place or the experiences your child takes part in.
 We provide all outings and activities to ensure a wide choice of experiences that stimulate, excite and extend the children’s learning and that meet their developmental needs.
 Some of our outings or experiences require higher adult to child ratios that our funding rate from the local authority does not cover.

 15 hours free childcare for all 3 and 4 year olds.